 Aequus Reports Third Quarter 2022 Financial Highlights

-/EIN News/ -- VANCOUVER, British Columbia, Nov.
-29, 2022 (GLOBE NEWSWIRE) -- Aequus Pharmaceuticals Inc. (TSX-V: AQS, OTCQB: AQSZF) (“Aequus” or the “Company”), a specialty pharmaceutical company with a focus on developing, advancing, and promoting differentiated products, today reported financial results for the quarter ended September 30, 2022 (“Third Quarter 2022”) and associated Company developments.
+VANCOUVER, British Columbia, Nov.
+29, 2022 (GLOBE NEWSWIRE) -- Aequus Pharmaceuticals Inc. AQSAQSZF ("Aequus" or the "Company"), a specialty pharmaceutical company with a focus on developing, advancing, and promoting differentiated products, today reported financial results for the quarter ended September 30, 2022 ("Third Quarter 2022") and associated Company developments.
 Unless otherwise noted, all figures are in Canadian currency.

 Financial Report Highlights